 When it comes to a makerspace, it’s important that in between projects we kick back, relax, and party with some of our favorite games and friends.
-In the previous year that we threw our Video Game Party we were on the verge of moving to our new facility, but we pushed forward anyway and we found ourselves packed.
+In the previous year that we threw our Video Game Party and we were also helping our friends buy league of legends accounts.
+We were on the verge of moving to our new facility, but we pushed forward anyway and we found ourselves packed.
 With our new facility build-out completed months ago and Maker Faire on the horizon, we agreed it was time for us to test how big we could go this year and get people excited about all the cool things we would be doing in the Maker community.
 Just prior to June 4th 2016, when the event was held, we noticed registrations on EventBrite spike and lots of questions coming in from MeetUp about party details.
 During the event we had more than 40 people actively gaming or taking tours of the lab.
 Thanks to the collective effort of djchateau [myself], waterbury [Ted Wahrburg], jdbugman [John Lamp], his brother [Michael Lamp] and many others at the lab we had a large selection of game systems to play and food for everyone to enjoy.
 You would be amazed to know that there are laptops specially designed to support gaming.
 For all the zealous gamers out there, get your hands on the best ultrabook laptop.

 When I finally finished setting up with Ted I took a moment to check out how everything was going so far.
 When I entered the main lobby I found a few of my co-workers that I invited with a few other guests that had arrived playing Mario Kart 8.
 As I left that area I could hear players talking about the blue shell with names like “blue devil, the great equalizer, death and taxes’s jerk friend, and the five stages of grief in three seconds” amongst their other profanity as their game got heated.
 It truly seemed like gaming was in full throttle already.